Eisbach (Isar): Swimming

 Although the authorities do not strictly enforce the swimming ban, they caution against the dangers even for experienced swimmers: the Eisbach has a very strong current and no fixed exit points, which makes it hard to get out again.
 Hence, swimmers sometimes float too far and get stuck in the lattice behind the Tivoli bridge before the hydroelectric power plant, where they must be rescued.
-Also, the Eisbach is shallow, which can lead to injuries not only when jumping in, but while swimming, because obstacles like stones, broken glass and even dumped bicycles can be found on its bed.
-Lastly, even in the summer, the water does not get warmer than 15 °C, which harbors the risk of hypothermia.
+Also, the Eisbach is shallow, which can lead to injuries not only when jumping in, but while swimming, because obstacles like stones, broken glass and dumped bicycles can be found on its bed.
+Lastly, the ordinarily cold water harbors the risk of hypothermia.